 Evaluation of Staff

-In the event a new Executive Director must be hired under State employment, the Council Chair, Vice Chair, and DSE staff will be members of the interview panel and will make the final determination regarding who will be hired for the position.
-In the event the Chair or Vice Chair is unavailable to participate in the hiring process, another Council member may serve on their behalf.
+In the event a new Executive Director must be hired under State employment, the Council Chair, Vice Chair, and DSE staff another SILC member in good standing will be members of the interview panel and will make the final determination regarding who will be hired for the position.
+In the event the Chair or Vice Chair is unavailable to participate in the hiring process, another additional Council member may serve on their behalf.

 Each year, during the month of February, the Executive Director (ED) will be evaluated according to established work performance standards (WPS) that have been agreed upon by the Executive Team.
 These signatures shall be in effect for as long as the work performance standards do not change for the ED.
 If any changes are made at any time, new signatures will be documented to establish agreement with all work performance standards/expectations.